 - Enhanced connection inside and outside of the classroom

-- Access to peer advisors and study hours
+- Access to academic support assistants and study hours

 - Assistance in reaching academic goals

 - Classroom learning extended to the residence hall